We know that the security of your application’s data is your top priority. It’s ours too and we take that commitment very seriously.

 Rollbar uses a variety of industry-standard security technologies and procedures to protect your information from unauthorized access, use, or disclosure.
 We adhere to HIPAA and ISO 27001 compliance and meet industry best practices where applicable.
 Our employees are required to attend annual security awareness training and are informed of their security responsibilities.

-The Rollbar security program is led by the Chief Information Security Officer and the Chief Technology Officer.
+The Rollbar security program is led by IT and Security Senior Leadership.

 Data Security & Privacy

 All raw data is encrypted at rest with a different encryption key per account.
 The data that is being requested is decrypted only when requested by an authenticated member of the subscription.
 This provides an additional level of protection should Rollbar ever encounter a breach of its infrastructure.
 In this case, if data was ever lost, it would be protected by the best industry standards in encryption technology and the data would be useless to the attacker since it would appear to be randomized data.

 All data in transit is sent through https (TLS) encrypted connections.
 This ensures the confidentiality and integrity of the data sent between the Rollbar application and the customer.

 Rollbar’s standard data retention is 180 days.
 Through our Compliant SaaS solution we may accommodate data retention plans of varying lengths to meet your compliance and regulatory requirements.